ligato/docs/docs/user-guide/concepts.md

 configuration-paths: [/path/to/directory/or/file.txt]
 ```

-In this case, absence of the config file does not prevent agent from starting, since the configuration files can be created at later point.
+In this case, absence of the config file does not prevent the vpp-agent from starting, since the configuration files can be created at a later point.

-The file with configuration can be edited with any text editor, like `vim`.
+The file with configuration can be edited with any text editor such as `vim`.

-### How to use it in a plugin
+### How to Use at KVDB in a Plugin

-In the plugin which intends to use KVDB connection for publishing or watching, define similar fields of the type:
+In the plugin which intends to us a KVDB connection for publishing or watching, similar fields of the type are used:

 ```go
 import (